In-Run Data Shapley for Adam Optimizer: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive empirical evaluation to demonstrate the effectiveness and efficiency of our Adam-aware In-Run Data Shapley.
-Our experiments are organized to verify three core claims: (1) \textbf{Practical Effectiveness}, where we assess the method's ability to identify influential data under semantic source identification and data pruning on SST-2; (2) \textbf{Computational Efficiency}, where we validate the scalability of the Linearized Ghost Approximation for large-scale training; and (3) \textbf{Approximation Fidelity}, where we confirm that our formulation faithfully tracks the true marginal contributions under Adam dynamics compared to ground-truth and SGD updates.
+In this section, we conduct a comprehensive empirical evaluation to demonstrate the effectiveness and efficiency of our Adam-aware In-Run Data Shapley from three aspects: (1) \textbf{Approximation Fidelity}, we test whether the proposed estimator faithfully matches exact local Shapley values under the fixed-state Adam utility.
+(2) \textbf{Computational Efficiency}, we evaluate the computational efficiency of the Linearized Ghost Approximation.
+(3) \textbf{Practical Effectiveness}, we study whether Adam-aware attribution is useful for downstream rank-based tasks, including semantic source identification and data pruning.